ghiscoding/slickgrid-universal/README.md

 ### Framework using this monorepo
 This is a Work in Progress, eventually [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) will be rewritten to use this monorepo which will simplify debugging/fixing common code.

-However note, that this project also has a Vanilla Implementation (not associated to any framework) and that is what the UI will be tested with.
+Note however that this project also has a Vanilla Implementation (not associated to any framework) and that what is used to the test the UI portion.
 The Vanilla bundle is also used in our SalesForce (with Lighning Web Component) hence the creation of this monorepo.

 The main packages structure is the following
 - `@slickgrid-universal/common`: commonly used Formatters/Editors/Filters/Services/...
   - this can then be used by any Framework (Angular, Aurelia, Vanilla, ...)
 - `@slickgrid-universal/vanilla-bundle`: a vanilla TypeScript/JavaScript implementation (no framework)
+-
+- Standalone Packages
-- `slickgrid-universal/vanilla-bundle-examples` standalone package for demo purposes and UI testing (not a public package)
+  - `slickgrid-universal/web-demo-vanilla-bundle` standalone package for demo purposes and UI testing (not a public package)

 ### Installation
 To get going with this monorepo, you will need to clone the repo and then follow the steps below

 1. Lerna Bootstrap

 Run it **only once**, this will install all dependencies and add necessary monorepo symlinks
 ```bash
 npm run bootstrap
 ```

 2. Build

-To get started you must also run (also once) an initial build so that all necessary `dist` are created for all the packages to work together.
+To get started you must run (also once) an initial build so that all necessary `dist` are created for all the packages to work together.
 ```bash
 npm run build
 ```

 3. Run Dev (Vanilla Implementation)

 There is a Vanilla flavor implementation of this monorepo, vanilla means that it is not associated to any framework and so it is plain TypeScript without being bound to any framework.
 The implementation is very similar to Angular and Aurelia, it could be used as a guideline to implement it in other frameworks.

 ```bash